AlexMercedCoder/iceberg-community/src/content/docs/start/start.md

 Create an event on your event page and post in your local slack channels.
 Here are some ideas for events:

-- **Dev Event**: Targeted towards Apache Iceberg developers, have people who have committed Apache Iceberg talk about their contributions and proposals.
+- **Dev Event**: Targeted towards Apache Iceberg™developers, have people who have committed Apache Iceberg™talk about their contributions and proposals.
 Depending on location, these may be better done as virtual events to make easier for Iceberg devs to attend.

-- **User Event**: Targeted towards existing and potential Apache Iceberg users, these events have talks to educate people on Apache Iceberg, talks on Apache Iceberg supporting tools or reviews of usage of Apache Iceberg in production.
+- **User Event**: Targeted towards existing and potential Apache Iceberg™users, these events have talks to educate people on Apache Iceberg, talks on Apache Iceberg™supporting tools or reviews of usage of Apache Iceberg™in production.

 - **Social Event**: Dinner, Drinks an event with no speakers for meetup members to socialize and get to know one another.